BECOME A DOCENT AT THE WADSWORTH AND START NEW CONVERSATIONS ABOUT ART

 After successfully completing this course, docents-in-training are then mentored by an experienced docent for about three to six months and join the docents for ongoing training.
 Docents-in-training do a final tour with their mentor before graduating and are expected to commit to being a docent for at least two years.
 Every docent, regardless of years of experience, is evaluated by both peer and education staff evaluators regularly to foster continued growth.

 What is the time commitment for docents?

 Every year docents attend required training sessions on the museum’s collection, new exhibitions, and gallery teaching strategies.
-Trainings are scheduled two times a month from September through May (excluding December).
+Trainings are scheduled from September through May (excluding December).
 Docents can attend training on Monday mornings or Tuesday evenings.